 Lunch

-They have a restaurant where you can have lunch (not included in any passes anymore, you have to pay for it separately).
+They have a restaurant where you can have lunch.
 They offer traditional Costa Rican lunch, coffee, juice and dessert.
 You can go to their restaurant and pay for lunch when you get there.

 Butterfly Garden and Reptile Exhibition